LiYangWang95/liyangwang95.github.io/projects/ESA.md

 title: Projects |
 ---

-# Autonomous Classification of Mars' Terrain
+# Autonomous Image Classification

-The project “Autonomous Classification of Mars' Terrain” is a training project involving the Software Technology PDEng Program of TU/e and European Space Agency(ESA).
-The project’s goal is to classify images of Mars' terrain.
+The project “Autonomous Image Classification” is a training project involving the Software Technology PDEng Program of TU/e and European Space Agency(ESA).
+The project’s goal is to classify images of upon ESA's request.
 &nbsp;
 Within the project I played the role as **Engineer/ Configuration Manager** in the team.
 &nbsp;